kiswend/LearningBox/README.md

 **Metrics Feature**: This feature provides users with statistics related to their cards.

 ## business rules
-The default card period is one day.
+The default card period is one day and is not editable by the user.
 The minimum card period is one day

 ## Non functional requirements
-The service will be a javascript webapp.
+The service will be a javascript webapp based on react.
 The data is stored in the web brsower

+## Pages
+The top navigation bar will list Management, Practice, Metrics